BIGJRA/BIGJRA.github.io/rejuv.md

 This gives (+7 Marianette) Relationship Points.

 Exit to the right.
-If you hug the left wall and go through a secret passage, you’ll see another inscription.
+If you hug the left wall and go through a secret passage, you'll see another inscription.
 This one says Password 2 is 3135.
 Head up and beat the second optional maid, Yara, hiding in the left corner.

 At the top, you need to navigate two pieces onto the colored tiles, but the buttons control both pieces.
 Carefully use the walls to your advantage to solve this one.
-Three times and you’re done: save Lenny.
+Three times and you're done: save Lenny.

 Relationship Point Choices:
 - To instill fear.
 (Marianette +2)